rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

   - **`buttonLabel`**: A string that determines the button's text.
 - Use **PropTypes** to validate `buttonLabel` as a string.

-Example (Note: insert your own JSX and design choices into this component):
+Example (Note 1: insert your own JSX and design choices into this component.)
+(Note 2: Don't forget to include PropTypes so you can validate the prop types in storybook.):
 ```jsx
 import PropTypes from 'prop-types';
 import Button from '@components/Button';